scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 This document describes the control plane of the path-aware, inter-domain network architecture SCION (Scalability, Control, and Isolation On Next-generation networks).
 One of the basic characteristics of SCION is that it gives path control to SCION-capable endpoints.
 In fact, endpoints can choose between multiple path options, enabling the optimization of network paths.
 The SCION control plane is responsible for discovering these paths and making them available to the endpoints.

 The main goal of SCION's control plane is to create and manage path segments, which can then be combined into forwarding paths to transmit packets in the data plane.
 This document first discusses how path exploration is realized through beaconing and how path segments are created and registered.
-Each SCION autonomous system (AS) can register segments according to its own policy - it is free to specify which path properties and algorithm to use in the selection procedure.
+Each SCION autonomous system (AS) can register segments according to its own policy - it is free to specify which path properties and algorithm(s) to use in the selection procedure.
 The document then describes the path lookup process, where endpoints obtain path segments - a fundamental building block for the construction of end-to-end paths.

 --- middle